everton-cybersec/Google_Cybersecurity_Professional_Certificate/README.md

 # 📚 Google Cybersecurity Certificate – Project Portfolio

 This repository showcases practical activities completed during the **Google Cybersecurity Professional Certificate**.
-These projects demonstrate my hands-on experience in incident analysis, SQL filtering, and Linux file permissions — all essential skills for cybersecurity operations.
+These projects demonstrate my hands-on experience in incident analysis, SQL filtering, Linux file permissions and more technical skills and projects will be added as I progress.  — all essential skills for cybersecurity operations.

 ---